saymrwulf/llm-playground/notes.md

-2022-07-31T17:39:00 - Implementing approach from a new paper read last night (llm-playground) 2022-08-09T21:08:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2022-08-09T01:18:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground)
+2022-07-31T17:39:00 - Implementing approach from a new paper read last night (llm-playground) 2022-08-09T21:08:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2022-08-09T01:18:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2022-08-09T00:02:00 - Quick fix, referencing a known issue from the official repo (llm-playground)